Entries are now open for the

 Please forward this information on to friends, colleagues and students who may be interested in hearing about the Porter Prize.

-*Terms and conditions apply, see website for details. **Non-subscribers will receive digital access to ABR free of charge for four months from entry.
+**Non-subscribers will receive digital access to ABR free of charge for four months from entry.

-We gratefully acknowledge the long-standing support of Morag Fraser AM and Andrew Taylor AM.
+of Morag Fraser AM and Andrew Taylor AM.